Diese Seite auf Deutsch!!

 the mating season begins.
 [RN]

-In spring, when the Roman snails have been awake from hibernation for some time, it becomes time for mating.
-Depending on the weather and other environmental conditions, mating time may last until the end of June.
-Only until then the juveniles will have enough time to prepare for hibernation so they are able to survive winter.
+In spring, once the Roman snails have awakened from hibernation for a few weeks, their mating season begins.
+Depending on weather conditions, it can last until the end of June.
+This ensures that the hatchlings still have enough time to grow large enough to survive the winter.

 The Process of Mating